GauravWeb-Dev/nginx-aws-terraform/README.md

-# Project: Deploy NGINX on AWS using Terraform
+# Deploy NGINX on AWS using Terraform

 This Terraform project provisions an EC2 instance inside a custom VPC, sets up networking (VPC, subnets, routing), and installs and starts the NGINX web server.
 It also opens HTTP access on port 80.